 Material in this report is in the public domain and may be reproduced without permission.
 This information is available to sensory-impaired individuals on request.
-Voice phone: (202) 691-5200; TDD message referral phone number: 1-800-877-8339.
+Voice phone: (202) 691-5200; Federal Relay Service: 1-800-877-8339.

 Statistics based on the CPS are subject to both sampling and nonsampling error.
 When a sample, rather than an entire population, is surveyed, there is a chance that the sample estimates may differ from the “true” population values they represent.
 The exact difference, or sampling error, varies depending on the particular sample selected, and this variability is measured by the standard error of the estimate.
 There is about a 90-percent chance, or level of confidence, that an estimate based on a sample will differ by no more than 1.6 standard errors from the true population value because of sampling error.
 BLS analyses generally are conducted at the 90-percent level of confidence.

 Civilian noninstitutional population.
-Included are persons 16 years of age and older residing in the 50 States and the District of Columbia who are not confined to institutions (for example, correctional facilities and residential nursing and mental health care facilities), and who are not on active duty in the Armed Forces.
+The civilian noninstitutional population includes people 16 years of age and older residing in the 50 States and the District of Columbia who are not confined to institutions (for example, correctional facilities and residential nursing and mental health care facilities) and who are not on active duty in the Armed Forces.

 Civilian labor force.
-This group comprises all persons classified as employed or unemployed.
+This group comprises all people classified as employed or unemployed.

 Employed persons.
 Employed persons are those who, during the survey week, (a) did any work at all as paid civilians; (b) worked in their own business or profession or on their own farm; (c) worked 15 hours or more as unpaid workers in a family business; or (d) were temporarily absent from their jobs because of illness, vacation, bad weather, or another reason.